Questions and Answers

 - Why do I always have high blood pressure readings at doctor’s offices?

-About 10-20% of patients with BP elevation at the doctor’s office have normal BP at home (“white coat” hypertension).
+About 10-20% of patients with BP elevation at the doctor’s office have a normal BP at home (“white coat” hypertension).
 In some it can happen even without being aware of feeling nervous.
 That is why it is worthwhile confirming hypertension with home readings.
+Also, and this is a major problem, most physicians or their assistant measure the blood pressure right away, rather than allowing the patient to sit quietly for 5 minutes, as recommended by every guideline.
+This results in BP readings that are higher than a patient’s true resting BP, and often leads to unnecessary medication.

 - Can diuretics cause dehydration?

-At a high dose, or in a sensitive patient, yes.
+At a high dose, or in a sensitive patient, or in someone who has a very low sodium intake, yes.
 Also, I always tell patients: if they are sick and not eating, skip the diuretic.

 - Do diuretics lower blood pressure as much as other blood pressure drugs?